 Taking Vyvanse (Lisdexamfetamine) when you've recently stopped taking monoamine oxidase inhibitors within the last two weeks can cause your blood pressure to rise very high.
 Go to the emergency room or talk to your doctor immediately if you feel dizzy or faint or have a very bad headache.

-Tips from pharmacists and people taking Vyvanse (Lisdexamfetamine)Final section.
+Common concerns from people taking Vyvanse (lisdexamfetamine)Final section.
 Do you want to return to drug navigation?

 - Only take in the morning with food, otherwise it can make you feel jittery.
 With food, the effects are less intense and last longer.